 Significant rent increases, low vacancy rates, and limited primary rental market units are putting strain on the rental stock in Prince George.
 This is leaving young people, single people, lone parent households, and lower income families at high risk of core housing need.
-More than a third of households who rent are in core housing need.
+17% of households who rent are in core housing need.
 More affordable rental units, whether subsidized units, government operated, or rent supplements for market rentals are needed.